-Note Comment 6.
-Differences between PVC5 and not They changed the rules of the child sucking accurately presented. test.
-Young children might suck more on their mattresses than upholstered furniture.
+Comment 6.
+Differences between PVC5 and Mixed Cellulose Ester Fiber (MCEF) are not accurately presented.

 Answer.
-CPSC staff has made the appropriate Then they did not even apply the test to two young children who the test was designed to filters. protect, they excluded them from the risk assessment.
-Our analysis shows Boric Acid Comment 7.
-The total mass of airborne partic mattresses would fail this test, and this was nent previously sent to the CPSC. rather than the respirable fraction.
-In the abser be made.
+CPSC staff has made the appropriate changes regarding the discussion of the two filters.

+Comment 7.
+The total mass of airborne particles should be included in the risk assessment rather than the respirable fraction.
+In the absence of data, a 5- or 30- fold correction should be made.

 Answer.
 The staff has adjusted the estimate of the particle exposure by applying a 20-fold correction factor.
 The 20-fold factor was agreed upon during a telephone discussion with the expert reviewers.